Insights from owning a small business by Drew Harden.

 Your business will never truly flourish if fear of what could happen is continually running through your head.
 To counter fear, focus on the opportunities you would like to have and gratitude for what you already have.

-5. Be Comfortable Giving Up Control to Great Employees
+5. Be Comfortable Giving Up Control To Great Employees

 I learned very early as a leader that it's difficult to give up control to your employees.
 Small business owners are often micromanagers plagued with the idea that it won't be done right if they don't do it.
 I was victim to this thinking for years.